Department of Computer Science

 Prerequisite: Consent of instructor.

 Advanced topics in an area of data science.
 May be repeated for credit when topics vary.
-Differential Tuition: $150.
+Generally offered: Fall, Spring.
+This course has Differential Tuition.
 Course Fee: IUCS $45.